VeriHGN: Heterogeneous Graph-Based Congestion Prediction for Chip Layout Verification: Experiment

 \textbf{Datasets.} We evaluate on CircuitNet~\cite{2024circuitnet}, an open-source dataset for machine learning applications in EDA, including three public datasets, ISPD-2015, CircuitNet-N14, and CircuitNet-N28.
 Table~\ref{tab:dataset} presents an overview of the datasets used in our experiments.
 The benchmarks span both academic and industrial settings, with circuit sizes ranging from 35K to 1.5M cells and 38K to 1.6M nets, and include multiple placement and routing snapshots for robust evaluation.

 \textbf{Data preprocessing.} For each dataset, we parse placement DEF files to extract cell coordinates, dimensions, and netlist topology.
-Ground-truth congestion maps at the original global-routing resolution (which varies per design) are area-averaged to the target grid resolution using bilinear downsampling, ensuring that congestion from the full chip area is faithfully represented rather than truncated to a fixed-size window.
-All congestion targets across the three datasets are normalized via $\log(1+x) / c_{\max}$, where $c_{\max}$ is the per-dataset maximum of $\log(1+x)$, compressing the heavy-tailed distribution to approximately $[0, 1]$.
+Ground-truth congestion maps, which are provided at design-specific global-routing resolutions, are area-averaged to the target grid resolution using bilinear downsampling so that full-chip congestion information is preserved.
+Congestion targets are normalized as $\log(1+x) / c_{\max}$, where $c_{\max}$ is the per-dataset maximum of $\log(1+x)$, reducing the effect of heavy-tailed congestion values while keeping targets approximately within $[0,1]$.